 The World Bank projects that Africa will need to invest US$93 billion a year over the next decade to meet its infrastructure shortfalls.

-However, the focus on financing tends to overshadow the fact the capacity to mobilise and utilise such resources will be limited by the continent’s low level of engineering capacity.
+However, the focus on financing tends to overshadow the fact the capacity to mobilize and utilize such resources will be limited by the continent’s low level of engineering capacity.
 Building such capacity rapidly is important for three key reasons.

 First, Africa needs a large pool of appropriately trained engineers to help with the design, construction and maintenance of infrastructure.
 Some of the work can be done with the help of foreign engineers.
 However, routine maintenance and additional construction will require significant and timely creation of local capacity.